Black Flags: The Rise of ISIS: Awards

-The book received the 2016 Pulitzer Prize for General Non-Fiction.
+The book received the 2016 Pulitzer Prize for General Nonfiction.
 The Pulitzer citation described the book as "a deeply reported book of remarkable clarity."

 Television adaptation

 In 2016, HBO was reported to have started work of adapting the book for TV mini series.
 It will be produced by Bradley Cooper and Todd Phillips (via their joint production banner Joint Effort), directed by Helmer Tim Van Patten (also directed Game of Thrones and Boardwalk Empire) and television adapted by Gregg Hurwitz.
 The series is expected to be named "Black Flags".